w3f/PSPs/PSPs/drafts/psp-5.md

 ## Summary

-This standard describes the basic JSON structure (refered to as "genesis file") in which genesis parameters including relevant data and metadata of the network should be saved and distributed.
+This standard describes the basic JSON structure (refered to as a "genesis file") in which genesis parameters including relevant data and metadata of the network should be saved and distributed.

 The detailed description and requirements for the genesis parameters can be found in the [Polkadot Runtime Environment Specification](https://github.com/w3f/polkadot-spec).